 Dangerous wildfires and brush fires have burned across California early October.
-There are nearly 200,000 people evacuated, 2,000 homes and businesses have been destroyed, and more than 115,000 acres were burned.
-The largest fires were in Sonoma, Napa, and Mendocino counties, with the fire rapidly moving through the beautiful landscape.
+There are nearly 310,000 people evacuated, 3,000 homes and businesses have been destroyed, and more than 396,893 acres were burned.
+The largest fires were in Sonoma, Napa, Mendocino, Ventura, and Santa Barbara counties, with the fire rapidly moving through the beautiful landscape.

 As Christians we place our hope in Christ, so please be praying for those who are evacuated, those who have lost homes, and those who are bravely fighting the fires.
 We know that God redeems all things, and we pray for the redemption of these areas, that the fires would cease.

-For those who feel called to step into more, you can head to The Salvation Army webpage to donate to those who have lost so much.
+For those who feel called to step into more, you can head to The Salvation Army webpage to donate to those in Northern California.

 It’s easy to feel detached from a disaster when it does not directly affect you.
 But ROCKHARBOR Church, we want to encourage you to stay engaged in what’s happening in Texas and Florida.
 We aim to be a community who prays as a first response, not a last option.
 Many of you have family and friends who have been significantly affected by Hurricane Harvey & irma.
 We are deeply saddened by the devastation brought by the storms and our hearts go out to all who have been affected.
 We continue to seek the Lord in prayer.
 As a church, we are working on other ways we might be able to tangibly respond and help with the affected area’s long-term recovery.